Electrical Networks, Lagrangian Grassmannians and Symplectic Groups: Electircal networks

 here $wt(p)$ is the product of all edges belonging to $p$, and $wind(p)$ is the winding index of a path $p$, which is the signed number of full turns of a path $p,$ counting counterclockwise turns as positive, see \cite{P} for more details. \end{definition} \begin{definition} The {\em extended matrix of boundary measurements} $A$ for a Postnikov network $PN(\Gamma,\omega, O)$ is a $k \times n$ is defined as follows: \begin{itemize} \item submatrix formed by the columns labeling the sources is the identity matrix; \item otherwise $a_{rj}=(-1)^sM_{i_rj},$ where $s$ is the number of elements from $I$ between the source labeled $i_r$ and the sink labeled $j$. \end{itemize} \end{definition}

 \begin{theorem} \cite{P} For a Postnikov network $PN(\Gamma,\omega, O)$ the minors $\Delta_I(A)$ of the extended boundary measurements matrix $A$ are non-negative, hence $A$ defines a point of the non-negative Grassmannian $\mathrm{Gr}(k(\Gamma), n)_{\geq 0}$. \end{theorem} By construction the above point depends on the choice of the orientation, however if we are working with the bipartite graphs and perfect orientations on them this dependence is not essential.
-Namely we have the following: \begin{theorem} \cite{P} Let $\Gamma $ be a bipartite graph and $O_1$ and $O_2$ be two different perfect orientations on $\Gamma.$ Consider two Postnikov networks $PN_1(\Gamma, \omega_1, O_1),$ $PN_2(\Gamma, \omega_2, O_2)$ such that \begin{itemize} \item All vertices $v\in V(\Gamma)$ coloured in black or white and each edge connects the vertices of different colours; \item Both orientations $O_1$ and $O_2$ are perfect; \item If the orientations of $e \in \Gamma$ are the same in both networks then $w_1(e) = w_2(e)$ and $w_1(e)w_2(e)=1$ otherwise. \end{itemize}
+Namely we have the following: